josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ![The links in our Header component are not underlined or blue, but links outside the component remain with the default styling.](/images/post_images/sveltekit-scoped.png)

 If you want to, you could repeat this process with a `<Footer />` component now, too.
-That's probably a good idea, but I'll skip it, since it's just the same thing over again.
+That's probably a good idea, but I'll skip over it, since it's just the same thing over again.

 #### When is it a component and when is it a page?

 It might be a little confusing that we're jumping in and out of several `.svelte` files now, each with different roles.
 So just to be sure to clarify before moving on:

-* Any `.svelte` file inside of `src/routes` becomes its own page (unless its name starts with an underscore);
+* Any `.svelte` file inside of `src/routes` becomes its own page (unless its name starts with an underscore, and then it's ignored);

 * Any _piece_ of a page or element that you might pull in and use on its own is a component, and we'll place those inside of `src/lib/components`; they don't get routes of their own.